conwayconstar/feedr/README.md

 I started out by creating my own custom hook called `useMenu`, this is where all the functionality is controlled for the menu and returns `MenuHookInterface`.

-I then started separating each component I felt necessary
+I then started separating each component I felt necessary.